-Animal Findings: Reproduction studies were performed at doses up to 50 mg/kg/day in rats and 6 mg/kg/day in rabbits administered during organogenesis.
+Reproduction studies were performed at doses up to 50 mg/kg/day in rats and 6 mg/kg/day in rabbits administered during organogenesis.
 These doses are approximately 6 (rat) and less than 2 (rabbit) times the maximum recommended human dose (MRHD - 75 mg) on an mg/m2 basis.
 These studies have revealed no evidence of malformations.
 However, in rats, there was an increase in pup deaths during the first 4 days of lactation when dosing occurred during the last trimester of gestation and continued throughout lactation.
-This effect occurred at a dose of 1 mg/kg/day or approximately one-thirteens of the MRHD on an mg/m2 basis.
+This effect occurred at a dose of 1 mg/kg/day which is less than the MRHD on an mg/m2 basis.
 The no-effect dose for rat pup mortality was not determined.
 The cause of these deaths is not known.